regmtait/regmtait.co.uk/checklist.md

 ## Backups

 Keep a nice tidy backup, with relevant files, visuals and assets.
 Provide a copy to the client if required.

+### User guides

+* Include all relevant user accounts and passwords
+* Add any accounts to Google, Vimeo, Twitter etc.